Faculty Writing Group Grant Program

 Proposals will be assessed based on the following criteria:

-- proportion of group members who are tenured or on continued appointment
+- engages a number of group members who are post-tenure;

 - potential positive impact to the individuals, group and broader university community